 Georgia is a comparative fault — or comparative negligence — state.
 This means that fault is assigned proportionately based on the amount of fault that is assigned.
 Essentially, this means that separate drivers can share fault and receive awards based on the percentage of fault that they are given.
-Drivers who are found at least 50 percent at-fault for an accident in Georgia are not able to recover any damages or compensation.
+Drivers who are found at least 50% at-fault for an accident in Georgia are not able to recover any damages or compensation.

 Liability car insurance is the only insurance coverage required in the state of Georgia.
 It pays for property damage or bodily injuries incurred from an accident that you cause.
 It’s important to remember that liability insurance never pays for your injuries or damages to your own property.
 It only ever covers injuries or property damage that you cause to others.

 Liability coverage contains two specific types of coverage: bodily injury (BI) and property damage (PD) liability.
 The bodily injury portion covers any medical bills — or funeral expenses — associated with a car accident in which you are at-fault.
 Property damage liability steps in to cover damages you inflict on the property of another.
 See a more detailed breakdown of these coverages below.

 Almost every state imposes a minimum amount of car insurance in order for its drivers to be considered legal.
 You’ll often see this referred to asliability limits.
 The limit is simply the bare minimum of coverage you are required to have as a driver.
 In the case of Georgia, only liability insurance is required.
 For an added premium, you can raise your liability limits to provide more coverage.